Workaround for when a site won't open and displays "Unsupported protocol is being used"

 I think this will allow you to open most websites

-not recommended unless your company's server runs on CentOS 6, you're using a self-signed certificate in a local environment, or your firewall is so old that it only supports SSL.
+recommended unless your company's server is running CentOS 6, you are using a self-signed certificate in your local environment, or your firewall is too old to support anything other than SSL.

 See you later!